McRp3009/Project-SD/README.md

 - Creation of modules (table_client and table_server), in which the client allows commands to be sent via the network to invoke operations implemented by the server and the server receives the commands received, executes them on the table and returns the response to the client.
 - Creation of a module (client_stub), which allows messages and operations sent by the server to be adapted for the client side.
 - Creation of a module (table_skel), which allows a client message to be transformed into one or more calls.
-- Creation of a module (synchronisation-private), which makes it possible to deal with synchronisation problems between threads.
+- Creation of a module (synchronization-private), which makes it possible to deal with synchronization problems between threads.
 - Creation of the modules (stats, stats-private), which deal with operations related to the stats_t structure (structure that stores relevant information about the execution).
 - Updating the (utils-private) module, adding a function that deals with time differences.
 - Modification of the sdmessage.proto file to include a new message type.